PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-TimeSpan-Literals.md

 The `Start-Sleep` cmdlet is expanded to allow a `-TimeSpan` parameter, where a `TimeSpan` object can be passed.

-The behaviour of `Start-Sleep` when only one anonymous parameter is given is changed such that a non-`TimeSpan` object is interpreted as seconds and a `TimeSpan` object is interpreted as argument to parameter `-TimeSpan`.
+The behaviour of `Start-Sleep` when only one anonymous parameter is given is that a non-`TimeSpan` object is interpreted as an argument to parameter `-Seconds` and a `TimeSpan` object is interpreted as argument to parameter `-TimeSpan`.

-> Sidenote: I’m unsure if this is feasible.
-Would this require an auxiliary parameter?

 ## Related